 PREPARING FOR SURGERY

-Preparing properly for surgery is extremely important.
-If you are coming in for surgery, your dermatologist should give you a detailed list of guidelines to follow so that you are prepared, all goes well, and you are safe and comfortable.
-In the meantime, here are some general guidelines recommended for patients:
+Properly preparing for surgery is an extremely important step in a successful dermatology surgical procedure.
+If you are coming in for surgery, your dermatologist should give you a detailed list of guidelines to follow in the days leading up to your procedure so you feel prepared, safe, and comfortable.
+With all procedures, we try to be as minimally invasive as possible, but by following these guidelines ahead of time, as well as minding the post-surgical care afterwards, you’re recovery will be quicker and easier.
+Below are some general guidelines recommended for patients:

 In the week and a half before surgery, you’ll want to prep your body for the procedure.